judwhite/NsqSharp/README.md

 NsqSharp has no 3rd party dependencies.
 StructureMap 2/3 and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
 Other containers and serializers can be used by implementing `IObjectBuilder` and `IMessageSerializer` wrappers in your code.

 The [nsq-0.3.2-bin](https://github.com/judwhite/NsqSharp/tree/master/nsq-0.3.2-bin) folder contains Windows compiled versions of NSQ tools for convenience.
 The `nsqd` and `nsqlookupd` processes have been modified to run as either console applications or Windows Services; batch files exist to install/uninstall the services.
 [This repository](https://github.com/judwhite/nsq/tree/master/apps) contains the modified source for running as a Windows Service.
-Please encourage the NSQ team to support Windows Services in the official repository :)
+If you'd like, you can encourage the NSQ team to support Windows Services in the official repository.

+### NsqSharp Project Goals
+- Structurally similar to the official [go-nsq](https://github.com/bitly/go-nsq) client.
+- Up to date with the latest stable release of go-nsq.
+- Provide similar behavior and semantics as the official package.

+### Pull Requests

+Pull requests and issues are very welcome and appreciated.

+When submitting a pull request please keep in mind we're trying to stay as close to [go-nsq](https://github.com/bitly/go-nsq) as possible.
+This sometimes means writing C# which looks more like Go and follows their file layout.
+Code in the NsqSharp.Bus namespace should follow C# conventions and more or less look like other code in this namespace.

-## License
+### License

 This project is open source and released under the [MIT license.](LICENSE)